gustavocodigo/text2speech_pi_ai_scrapper/README.md

 access the file generated:

 https://localhost:5000/read_file?path={id}

 status code is **200**

 for error it will return status code **404**.

 in case of **Sucess** it will return

-a MP3 file media file
+a MP3 file media file as response